EvanQuan/hover-wars/README.md

 **Stats**
-- All in game stat tracking is fully implemented
+- All in game stat tracking is fully implemented in order for the game to run

 ```
 Player:
     Score: